Get the Recipe

 The curd above won't make an enjoyable mozzarella.
 Believe me, I've tried.
 You can manipulate it into something that looks just like mozzarella, but it won't taste like it one bit.
 You can try to salvage it by blending it into a spread with some seasonings like salt, pepper, and herbs, or just pick at it.
 It's kind of a tasty snack...it's just not the tasty snack you meant to make.

 Assuming all is going well, simply fold the stretched curd back on itself after each pull, dipping the bundle back into hot whey as necessary to keep it pliable.
-You only want to "spin" the curds until they are shiny.
+You want to "spin" the curds only until they are shiny.
 When I'm working with high-quality milk, this can happen after just two, maybe four long stretches.
 If it's still looking dull after three or four stretches, try adding more hot whey from the stovetop—your issue may be temperature-related.

 Step 4: Resting